qtc-de/beanshooter/README.md

 [...]
 ```

-If you encounter a *JMX* endpoint during a pentest, you should first of all use [jconsole](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html)
+If you encounter a *JMX* endpoint, you should first of all use [jconsole](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html)
 to determine if you can connect to the *JMX* endpoint without valid credentials.
 Especially on *Tomcat* servers *jconsole* is interesting, since per default the credentials
 of *Tomcat users* are accessible over the *JMX* interface: